Roy-Hu/RLNC_Streaming/README.md

 # 529_mp_stream

-# TODO
+## TODO
-run rlnc on quic

-#Setup
+- Test RLNC on QUIC packet, make sure that even if some packet are lost, data can still be recovered at the receiver side
+- Enabling RLNC in QUIC, please check 4.3 in CellFusion: Multipath Vehicle-to-Cloud Video Streaming with Network Coding in the Wild for implementation

+## Setup

-To run the server, please download the moive by get_your_movies.sh in goDASHbed (tos_4sec_full is enough, comment other folders)
+To run the server, please download the movie by get_your_movies.sh in goDASHbed (tos_4sec_full is enough, comment other folders)

 Notice that is file is over 50G, make sure you have enough space on your VM